Mro2903/pwn-writeups/README.md

 # pwn-writeups

-This repository contains write-ups for various pwn (binary exploitation) challenges.
-The structure is organized by challenge source and category for clarity and ease of navigation.
+This project contains a collection of write-ups for various pwn (binary exploitation) challenges.
+Each write-up provides a detailed explanation of the challenge, the approach taken to solve it, and any relevant code snippets or tools used.

-## Repository Structure
+## Overview

-- **kr/**: Contains write-ups for challenges from the "kr" ([pwnable.kr](http://pwnable.kr/)).
-  - **bof/**: Write-ups for buffer overflow challenge.
-  - **collision/**: Write-ups for hash collision challenge.
-  - **fd/**: Write-ups for file descriptor challenge.

-Each subdirectory includes a `README.md` file with detailed explanations, solutions, and scripts for the respective challenge.
+The pwn challenges included in this repository cover a range of topics and difficulty levels.
+They are designed to help individuals improve their skills in binary exploitation and understand the underlying concepts.

-## How to Use
+## Instructions

-- Browse to the relevant directory for the challenge you are interested in.
-- Read the `README.md` for a detailed write-up, including the problem statement, analysis, and solution.
+To navigate through the write-ups, please refer to the individual markdown files located in the respective directories.
+Each write-up will typically include:

-- Any scripts or exploit code will be included in the respective challenge folder.
+- A description of the challenge

----
+- The exploitation process
+- Code examples
+- Tools and techniques used